drericflores/drericflores/README.md

 ![C++](https://img.shields.io/badge/Language-C++-blue)
 ![Interpreter](https://img.shields.io/badge/Domain-Language%20Runtime-darkgreen)

-A modern BASIC interpreter inspired by **GFA BASIC**, implemented in C++ with extensibility, deterministic behavior, and engineering-grade use cases in mind.
+A modern BASIC interpreter inspired by **GFA BASIC**, implemented in C++ with an emphasis on extensibility, deterministic execution, and engineering-grade use cases.

 ---

-## Collaboration & Contribution
+## Collaboration

 I welcome collaboration with developers interested in:

 * Systems and low-level software engineering
 * Retro platforms and emulation
-* Cross-language learning and refactoring
+* Cross-language refactoring and analysis
-* Clean, readable, well-structured code
+* Clean, readable, and well-structured code
-* Educational or experimental tooling with real-world utility
+* Educational or experimental tools with real-world applicability

-Projects are intentionally scoped to remain approachable while encouraging meaningful experimentation and contribution.
+Projects are intentionally scoped to remain approachable while supporting meaningful experimentation and contribution.

 ---